ronakupadhyaya/Horizons-week-07/day3/hohoho.md

   ```

 - `POST /messages`: Sends a message/_Ho Ho Ho!_ to another user
+  - 🌟 Now also supports `Content-Type: 'multipart/form-data'` when uploading
+    files 🌟
   - Parameters:
     - `to`: the ID of the user you are sending a message to
     - 🌟 `photo`: (_Optional_) a photo file to send with the message 🌟